Two-way Clustering Robust Variance Estimator in Quantile Regression Models

 where

 This decomposition follows from $L^{2}$ projection theory for separately exchangeable arrays and is unique in $L^{2}$.
+It isolates the distinct sources of dependence—row, column, and interaction components—which play a central role in determining the asymptotic behavior of the estimator.
 Closely related decompositions for nonlinear statistics under AHK dependence have been developed recently for U-statistics on bipartite and row--column exchangeable arrays; see \citet{le2025hoeffding}.
-When convenient, we write $\Psi_{\bullet}^{(j)}$ for $\Psi^{(j)}(\cdot;\tau)$, $j=\text{I},\ldots,\text{IV}$.
+When convenient, we write $\Psi_\bullet^{(j)}$ for $\Psi^{(j)}(\cdot;\tau)$, $j=\text{I},\ldots,\text{IV}$.
 We suppress the dependence on $\tau$ to conserve space.

-By construction, $E[\Psi^{(j)}]=0$ for each $j$ and $E[\Psi_{\bullet}^{(j)}\Psi_{\bullet}^{(j')\top}]=0$ for $j\neq j'$.
+By construction, $E[\Psi^{(j)}_\bullet]=0$ for each $j$ and $E[\Psi_{\bullet}^{(j)}\Psi_{\bullet}^{(j')\top}]=0$ for $j\neq j'$.
 Although $(U_{g},V_{h},W_{gh})$ are independent, the components $\Psi_{g}^{(\text{I})}$, $\Psi_{h}^{(\text{II})},$ $\Psi_{gh}^{(\text{III})}$, and $\Psi_{gh}^{(\text{IV})}$ need not be.
 These components are, however, pairwise orthogonal in $L^{2}$, which suffices to characterize asymptotic variances and limit distributions.